vatesfr/xenorchestra-go-sdk/docs/v2/02-architecture.md

 ## Logging Implementation

-The SDK uses a structured logger based on zap for efficient and informative logging.
+The SDK implements a structured logger based on the [zap](https://github.com/uber-go/zap) logging library for efficient and informative logging.
 Log levels are automatically adjusted based on whether the SDK is in development or production mode.
-The SDK implements a structured logger based on the [zap](https://github.com/uber-go/zap) logging library.
 The logger is configured in the `internal/common/logger` package:

 ```go
 // In internal/common/logger/logger.go